 Got a Frankfurt airport layover?
 This post is for you!
 Last week my husband and I flew to Frankfurt with Lufthansa on a project.
-It was a crazy whirlwind of travel and due to events, we were only able to spend one night in Frankfurt and about 8 hours in the city proper.
+It was a crazy whirlwind of travel and due to events, we were only able to spend one night in Frankfurt before we had to fly back to the United States.
 While researching things to do on a short layover in Frankfurt, I noticed that a LOT of flights around the world frequently use Frankfurt for layovers.
-Despite the popularity of this airport, I couldn’t find a concise list of things to do on a 8 or 5 hour layover in Frankfurt and how to optimize time was the best was something I found a little hard to find, so I was inspired to share my own guide of Frankfurt layover things to do (instead of sitting in the airport!)
+Despite the popularity of this airport, I couldn’t find a concise list of fun things to do on a 5 or 8-hour layover in Frankfurt and how to optimize time.
+So, I was inspired to share my own guide of Frankfurt layover things to do (instead of sitting in the airport!)

 TRANSPORTATION – GETTING INTO FRANKFURT